Excerpt 4, A Seat for the Rabble

 “You see?
 Merman Jarrod show you the way,” the captain roared to Jason from his deck.
 For added effect, he grabbed his crotch and lunged at the nearest Geghanese sailor, howling like a deranged wolf.
 “Awoooooh!
 You see?
 Awooooooh!
 Fuck your bitch goddess, you scabs!
 I give my seed to her mouth!
 Merman Jarrod knows no sea goddess, for he does not care.”

 The baldheaded man carved a wry grin into Jason’s face.
 Smiling felt strange.
 The bastard prince hadn’t smiled for two months.
 He studied the city and kingdom he’d left behind two years ago, tasting the salty air on his lips.
-Above it all twinkled the First King’s castle, a mirage on the horizon.

 “Why are the Walls described as silver?”
 Merman Jarrod gestured to the unflattering red brick patterns that corrupted everything below the famous pearl-white battlements.
 “Ever since I first looked upon them, I felt like I’d been sold lies since boyhood.”